michaelwehrley/egypt/README.md

 * Abusir: The Forgotten Pyramids
   * [Neferefre](https://en.wikipedia.org/wiki/Neferefre)
 * Saqqara: 10 miles south of Cairo
+  * [Horemheb](https://en.wikipedia.org/wiki/Horemheb) is military tomb that now has cobras on its head.
   * [Gisr el-Mudir / The Enclosure of the Boss](https://en.wikipedia.org/wiki/Gisr_el-Mudir): pre-dates Pyramid if Djoser and making it oldest monument erected entirely with stone.
   * [Pyramid of Djoser]((https://en.wikipedia.org/wiki/Pyramid_of_Djoser): first step pyramid & first tall structure built in **stone** (no longer of mud-brick and wood).
 [Imhotep](https://en.wikipedia.org/wiki/Imhotep), Djoser's pyramid architect, was of such importance and fame that he was honoured as a saint.
 Imhotep temple was never found, but associated with medicine and birds.
   * [Pyramid of Unas](https://en.wikipedia.org/wiki/Pyramid_of_Unas): Virtual guide to immortality: spells and formulas; get rid of sin.
 Don't be fooled by the mound/ruin.